jshmcn/io/README.md

 ## IO

-> Thesis project for the Technological University of the Philippine,
+> Thesis project for the Technological University of the Philippines
 > Energy Monitoring System built on NodeJS

 #### Contributors